genexuslabs/web-controls-library/src/components/group/readme.md

 string

-Attribute that provides the caption to the <leyend> tag
+Attribute that provides the caption to the <legend> tag

 ## Attributes